U.S. December auto sales seen up 4 percent

 Incentives paid by manufacturers in December rose only about $100, while the average transaction price per vehicle rose to about $31,000 from about $30,200, which should help the profit margins for auto manufacturers, said Jesse Toprak, president of Topak Consulting in California.

-General Motors Co, will see auto sales slide about 3 percent from a year earlier, while No. 2 Ford Motor Co, will sell about 5 percent more vehicles this month than a year ago, according to auto research firm TrueCar.com.
+General Motors Co (GM.N), will see auto sales slide about 3 percent from a year earlier, while No. 2 Ford Motor Co (F.N), will sell about 5 percent more vehicles this month than a year ago, according to auto research firm TrueCar.com.

-TrueCar also predicted that Toyota Motor Corp December sales will rise 3 percent, and Chrysler Group’s will increase 4 percent.
-Chrysler’s majority owner is Italy’s Fiat SpA.
+TrueCar also predicted that Toyota Motor Corp (7203.T) December sales will rise 3 percent, and Chrysler Group’s will increase 4 percent.
+Chrysler’s majority owner is Italy’s Fiat SpA FIA.MI.